oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

      URI-reference syntax and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.

-"device_session":
+"auth_session":
 :    OPTIONAL.
-The device session allows the authorization server to
+The auth session allows the authorization server to
      associate subsequent requests by this client with an ongoing authorization request sequence.
-The client MUST include the `device_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.
+The client MUST include the `auth_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.

 This specification requires the authorization server to define new